TALK TO SALES

 If your new workers don’t get the information they need to succeed, they may become disengaged and dissatisfied immediately.
 Without a structured onboarding process, new hires will take longer to understand how your organization works and how to perform their work.

-Imagine you’re a new hire.
+Imagine you're a new hire.
 On your first day, your employer gives you a tour of the office, allowing you to meet a few co-workers.
-After filling out paperwork, you are given your first big project and set loose, and it’s due at the end of the day.
+After filling out the paperwork, you receive your first big project, and it's due at the end of the day.

 Situations like this can cause immediate stress.
-Your new hire is left to figure things out on their own, which could lead to high turnover rates and low employee satisfaction.
+Your new hire has to figure things out on their own, which can lead to high turnover rates and low employee satisfaction.

 What if, instead, your new hire had a chance to learn about your organization, their responsibilities, your company standards, and company policies before starting their first project?
 Your employees will feel welcome and prepared.